 I love sugar cookies.
 Like obsessed with them.
-So when my friend, Elizabeth, dropped off 2 sugar cookies from the Sweet Tooth Fairy Bakery after I had my third child in July, these cookies started to consume my thoughts.
+So when my friend dropped off 2 sugar cookies from the Sweet Tooth Fairy Bakery after I had my third child in July, these cookies started to consume my thoughts.
 Every little trip that took me even remotely near the bakery resulted in me buying and devouring several cookies.
 On one of my last visits, I received a discount “since you come in here so much.”

 That was a great motivator to limit my trips to the bakery, but not enough of a motivator to stop eating them.
 So I needed to learn how to capture all that flavor in my own kitchen.
-Elizabeth managed to find a great frosting recipe from Bless This Mess (but we double the extract used) and I was able to replicate the cookie part.
+My friend managed to find a great frosting recipe from Bless This Mess (but we double the extract used) and I was able to replicate the cookie part.

 SWEET TOOTH FAIRY COPYCAT SUGAR COOKIE RECIPE

 - 1/2 tsp. almond extract